olivierbbb/piton/README.md

 greet("Sarah")
 ```

 Racket's yacc parser does not handle this situation out of the box.
-However, it is possible to wrap multiple tokens into one, and intercept all calls from the lexer to the parser so as to unwrap theses tokens and enqueue them, before dequeue one and returning it to the lexer.
+However, it is possible to wrap multiple tokens into one, and intercept all calls from the lexer to the parser so as to unwrap theses tokens and enqueue them, before dequeuing one and returning it to the lexer.

 [3]: https://docs.python.org/3/reference/grammar.html